 Ask these questions to kick-start your thinking:

-- Who is the weakest personnel link on your team?
-Give that person help or replace him/her.
+- Who is the weakest link on your team?
+Give that person the help they need.
+Fix or replace them.

 - What product or service do your customers not truly value?
 Improve it or drop it.

 - What position in your organization is redundant?
 Reorganize to eliminate redundancy.

 - What training do your employees need to reach the next level?
 Provide it for them.

 - What activity seems to be slowing you down?
 Improve it or drop it.

 - What activity do you regularly do that doesn’t contribute to your goals?
 Drop it.

 - Who could you spend time with and make a difference in their careers?
 Find out and do it.